frederico-klein/depth_estimation_with_densenet-unet_hybrid/README.md

 ### How does it run?

 I can do 20fps just fine (on a 1080Ti), but the results aren't great.
-There's a depth_image_rgb publisher that will let you see the output cloud in Rviz
+I've added publishers of cameraInfo messages and also republishers for rgb so you can easily depth_image_rgbxyz nodelet that will let you see the output cloud in Rviz. you will just need to remap things properly, but I should include the launch file for this

 Perhaps you need to can retrain for your environment with a kinect or something to get it slightly better.